NicholasRuiz24/CalcTimer/README.md

 # CalcTimer
-Program to time how long it takes to caclulate ...
+Program to time how long it takes to calculate ...

+Results here:
+Bulleted List